ShehaanN/StockWise-frontend/README.md

 ## ✨ **Key Features**

+-   **☁️ Cloud Image Uploads:** Products can have images uploaded directly to Cloudinary for fast, scalable, and reliable media management.
--   **🔐 Secure Authentication:** Full user registration and login system using JWT (JSON Web Tokens) for secure, stateless sessions.
+-   **🔐 Secure Authentication:** Secure Authentication: Full user registration and login system using JWT (JSON Web Tokens) for secure, stateless sessions.
 -   **📊 Interactive Dashboard:** At-a-glance view of key metrics like total product count, total inventory value, and low-stock item warnings.
--   **📦 Full Product Management (CRUD):** Create, read, update, and delete products with details like name, price, stock, and category.
+-   **📦 Full Product Management (CRUD):**  Create, read, update, and delete products with details like name, price, stock, category, and an image.
 -   **🔍 Search & Filtering:** Instantly search for products by name across the entire inventory.
 -   **📈 Stock Movement Tracking:** A detailed audit trail for every product, showing a history of sales, stock purchases, and adjustments.
 -   **📝 Sales Logging:** A dedicated page to record incoming stock and outgoing sales, which automatically updates inventory levels.